tomrsae/HideIt/README.md

 # HideIt
 A Win32 application that allows the user to change transparency of a window or hide it entirely from both the task bar and desktop.

+## Downloading and Installing
+Simply download the HideIt.rar file above, extract it, and open the .exe file.
+HideIt uses Windows and its protocols to function, no additional files are necessary.

 ## Using the program
 Upon launch, you will be greeted by a screen telling you how to see the different keybinds.
 HideIt mainly uses the "|" key to operate, and uses other modifier keys such as SHIFT, CTRL and ALT to provide functionality.